 South Carolina Court Records

-SouthcarolinaCourtrecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
-All searches conducted on SouthcarolinaCourtrecords.us are subject to the Terms of Service and Privacy Notice.
+SouthCarolinaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
+All searches conducted on SouthCarolinaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 The South Carolina State Prison System

-What is the Difference Between Jail and Prison in South Carolina?
+What Is The Difference Between Jail and Prison in South Carolina?

 In South Carolina, the difference between a jail and a prison is the amount of time spent in incarceration.
-The state’s prison system houses persons serving sentences of over three months.
-While jails are under the watch of county security departments, the authorities may refer high risk pretrial offenders to the prisons, being a more secure facility.
+The state’s prison system typically houses persons serving sentences of over three months.
+While jails are under the watch of county security departments, the authorities may refer high-risk pretrial offenders to the prisons, being a more secure facility.
 The South Carolina Prison System also has administrative oversight of local jails by way of hierarchy.
 County or city jails and custody centers are for temporary confinement or sentences less than three months.

-How Many Prisons are in South Carolina?
+How Many Prisons Are In South Carolina?

 The headquarters of the South Carolina Corrections Department is situated at: